Oil sector

 Azerbaijan's greater participation in international markets further increases the country's power.

-In 2020, the “Karabakh” field went down in history as the first oil field discovered in the years of independence.
+In 2020, the “Garabagh” field went down in history as the first oil field discovered in the years of independence.
 The initial estimated geological reserves of the field are more than 70 million tons of oil.

 As part of the renovation and modernization project at the Heydar Aliyev Oil Refinery, the production of diesel fuel compliant with the "Euro-5" standard has commenced in 2023.